dy/sprae/r&d.md

   + It would allow us to get rid of `parent` in `store`, which is less static + dynamic trouble
   + `:scope` defines only particular local variables, but generally access to root scope is preserved

-### [x] Should we rename `:scope` to `:with`, to avoid confusion? -> Yes, :with is flat, it's better.
-Also it doesn't conflict with attributes

-  + less confusion - doesn't create actual scope
-  - bad remembrance of JS with
-    +~ not necessarily the case
-  - `js:scope` makes more sense
-  - on par with petite-vue
-  + scope attribute is used for th
-  + also :scope/@scope is used in CSS - too much for the concept

 ### [x] store: should we prohibit creation of new props? -> no

   + Structs make objects nice: small, fast, obvious